German trawler V 209 Carl Röver

-Carl Röver was a German fishing trawler which was requistioned by the Kriegsmarine in the Second World War for use as a vorpostenboot, serving as V 209 Carl Röver and V 203 Carl Röver.
+Carl Röver was a German fishing trawler which was requisitioned by the Kriegsmarine in the Second World War for use as a vorpostenboot, serving as V 209 Carl Röver and V 203 Carl Röver.
 Severely damaged in the war, she was repaired post-war and re-engined.
 She served as the fishing trawler Essen and was later converted to a cargo ship.
 She served as Hans Peter, Handsome, Handsome I, Walid and Samir under the flags of West Germany, the United Kingdom, Panama and the Lebanon.
 She was lost in 1985.